cisagov/get.gov/pages/help/help_domain-requests.md

 ## Before you request your .gov domain

-Follow these steps to complete your request as quickly as possible.
+Follow these steps to complete your request as quickly as possible.{.checklist}

-1. [Eligibility](#eligibility%3A-make-sure-your-organization-is-eligible-to-have-a-.gov-domain): Make sure your organization is eligible to have a .gov domain.
+- [Eligibility](#eligibility%3A-make-sure-your-organization-is-eligible-to-have-a-.gov-domain): Make sure your organization is eligible to have a .gov domain.
-2. [Domain name](#domain-name%3A-choose-a-.gov-domain-name-that-complies-with-our-naming-requirements): Choose a .gov domain that complies with our naming requirements.
+- [Domain name](#domain-name%3A-choose-a-.gov-domain-name-that-complies-with-our-naming-requirements): Choose a .gov domain that complies with our naming requirements.
-3. [Authorizing official](#authorizing-official%3A-find-out-who-your-authorizing-official-is-and-make-sure-they-approve-your-request): Find out who your authorizing official is and make sure they approve your request.
+- [Authorizing official](#authorizing-official%3A-find-out-who-your-authorizing-official-is-and-make-sure-they-approve-your-request): Find out who your authorizing official is and make sure they approve your request.
-4. [Request form](#request-form%3A-gather-the-information-needed-to-complete-the-request-form): Gather the information needed to complete the request form.
+- [Request form](#request-form%3A-gather-the-information-needed-to-complete-the-request-form): Gather the information needed to complete the request form.
-5. [Account](#account%3A-create-a-login.gov-account): Create a Login.gov account.
+- [Account](#account%3A-create-a-login.gov-account): Create a Login.gov account.

 ### Eligibility: make sure your organization is eligible to have a .gov domain